These rules are taken almost verbatim from Miriam Posner, and her original version can be found in this tweet.

 NO ONE IS AN EXPERT AT EVERYTHING.
-You just can’t be on the cutting edge of text analysis, network analysis, GIS, Python, data visualization, etc., etc. Even seasoned experts are usually only great at one or two of these.
+You just can’t be on the cutting edge of exploratory data analysis, statistical modeling, R, data visualization, network analysis, GIS, etc., etc. Even seasoned experts are usually only great at one or two of these.
 Our goal here is to be good generalists!

 WE DO NOT SINK OR SWIM IN MY CLASS.
 There is no shame in reaching out to me or your classmates for help.
 Everyone swims or no one swims!